 Liquid Calcium, Anyone?

 Most calcium supplements you see?
 Tablets.
 Plain and simple.
-They line pharmacy shelves—big bottles of oval whites or beiges, often with vitamin D3, and sometimes K2 blended in, like the examples discussed here.
+They line pharmacy shelves—big bottles of oval whites or beiges, often with vitamin D3, and sometimes K2 blended in.

-Some tablet formulas use higher D3 or K2, but this softgel keeps them moderate by design.
-That’s intentional: it fits within safe daily intake ranges, avoids unnecessary stacking with other supplements, and frees up cost to improve the delivery system itself, like the oil suspension and optimized calcium blend.
+Some tablet formulas only include D3, leaving out K2 entirely.
+Part of it is cost—K2 is simply more expensive—but it’s often justified by saying K2 may interfere with blood-thinning medications like Warfarin.
+In reality, that concern is dose-dependent and more relevant at higher intakes.
+In this softgel, both D3 and K2 are kept moderate by design.
+That’s intentional: it stays within safe daily ranges, avoids unnecessary stacking with other supplements, and frees up cost to improve what actually matters—the delivery system, like the oil suspension and optimized calcium blend.

 Return to: